 Stone setting can be a daunting task for those who are beginners at jewellery making, however it is something that we all need to learn in order to develop our skills and collections.

-Pre-made settings are neat and tidy.
-They are often machine made so the sizes are quite precise and secure.
+Pre-made settings are neat and tidy, often machine-made so the sizes are quite precise and secure.

 They are often easy to set and are great for beginners on their jewellery making journey.

-They are available in sizes that are popular in gemstone cutting so you should always have a large selection of gems to choose from to fit in to each of the setting options.
+They are available in a range of sizes that are popular in gemstone cutting so you should always have a large selection of gems to choose from to fit into each of the setting options.

-Pre-made settings save a lot of time.
-If you are under a tight deadline and find a setting that works well for your design a pre-made may well be the way to go.
+Pre-made settings are time-savers!
+If you are under a tight deadline and find a setting that works well for your design, a pre-made may well be the way to go.